 Economic Development, Urban Development, Tourism, Culture and Arts, European and International Relations, City Markets, City Events, Belfast Castle, Malone House, Belfast Zoo and the transferring car parks

-The Licensing Committee is responsible for the consideration of all matters pertaining to policy and legislation in relation to licensing issues.
-The Licensing Committee has delegated authority for determining the following matters:
+The Licensing Committee shall be responsible for the consideration of all matters pertaining to policy and legislation in relation to licensing issues.
+The Licensing Committee shall have delegated authority for determining the following matters:

 (i) The Local Government (Miscellaneous Provisions) (Northern Ireland) Order 1985